 - 1. Define terms related to scheduling. - 2.
-Calculate parametric estimates. - 3.
-Describe how cost and time are summarized in a WBS. - 4.
-Outline the process of decomposition is used to create a WBS. - 5.
-Identify the difference between a deliverable and work package. - 6.
-Describe the WBS numbering system. - 7.
-Outline top-down estimation methods. - 8.
-Outline bottom-up estimation methods. - 9.
+Be able to calculate parametric estimates. - 3.
+Understand how cost and time are summarized in a WBS. - 4.
+Understand the process of decomposition is used to create a WBS. - 5.
+Understand the difference between a deliverable and work package. - 6.
+Understand the WBS numbering system. - 7.
+Understand top-down estimation methods. - 8.
+Understand bottom-up estimation methods. - 9.
 Be able to calculate learning curves and apply them. - 10.
 Discuss issues related to moving from the planning phase of a project to the scheduling phase. - 11.
 Explain concepts related to the critical path method including schedule compression.